Formality properties of finitely generated groups and Lie algebras

 \subsection{Formality notions}

-In his foundational paper on rational homotopy theory \cite{Sullivan}, D.~Sullivan associated to each path-connected space $X$ a `minimal model', $\cM(X)$, which can be viewed as an algebraic approximation to the space.
+In his foundational paper on rational homotopy theory \cite{Sullivan}, Sullivan associated to each path-connected space $X$ a `minimal model,' $\cM(X)$, which can be viewed as an algebraic approximation to the space.
 If, moreover, $X$ is a CW-complex with finitely many $1$-cells, then the Lie algebra dual to the first stage of the minimal model is isomorphic to the Malcev Lie algebra $\fm(G;\Q)$ associated to the fundamental group $G=\pi_1(X)$.

-The space $X$ is said to be {\em formal}\/ if the commutative, graded differential algebra $\cM(X)$ is quasi-isomorphic to the cohomology ring $H^*(X;\Q)$, endowed with the zero differential.
-If the $\dga$~ morphism from the $i$-minimal model $\cM(X,i)$ to $H^*(X;\Q)$ induces isomorphisms in cohomology up to degree $i$ and a monomorphism in degree $i+1$, then $X$ is called {\em $i$-formal}.
+The space $X$ is said to be {\em formal}\/ if the commutative, graded differential algebra $\cM(X)$ is quasi-isomorphic to the cohomology ring $H^{\hdot}(X;\Q)$, endowed with the zero differential.
+If there exists a $\dga$~ morphism from the $i$-minimal model $\cM(X,i)$ to $H^{\hdot}(X;\Q)$ inducing isomorphisms in cohomology up to degree $i$ and a monomorphism in de gree $i+1$, then $X$ is called {\em $i$-formal}.

 A finitely generated group $G$ is said to be \emph{$1$-formal}\/ (over $\Q$) if it has a classifying space $K(G,1)$ which is $1$-formal.
 The study of the various Lie algebras attached to the fundamental group of a space provides a fruitful way to look at the formality problem.
-Indeed, the group $G$ is $1$-formal if and only if the Malcev Lie algebra $\fm(G;\Q)$ is isomorphic to the rational holonomy Lie algebra of $G$, completed with respect to the LCS filtration.
+Indeed, the group $G$ is $1$-formal if and only if the Malcev Lie algebra $\fm(G;\Q)$ is isomorphic to the rational holonomy Lie algebra of $G$, completed with respect to the lower central series (LCS) filtration.

-We find it useful to separate the $1$-formality property of a group $G$ into two complementary properties: graded formality and filtered formality.
+We find it useful to separate the $1$-formality property of a group $G$ into two complementary properties: graded-formality and filtered-formality.
 More precisely, we say that $G$ is {\em graded-formal}\/ (over $\k$) if the associated graded Lie algebra $\gr(G;\k)$ is isomorphic, as a graded Lie algebra, to the holonomy Lie algebra $\h(G;\k)$.
-Likewise, we say that $G$ is \emph{filtered-formal}\/ (over $\k$) if the Malcev Lie algebra $\fm(G;\k)$ is isomorphic, as a filtered Lie algebra, to the completion of its associated graded Lie algebra, $\widehat{\gr}(\fm(G;\k))$.
+Likewise, we say that $G$ is \emph{filtered-formal}\/ (over $\k$) if the Malcev Lie algebra $\fm=\fm(G;\k)$ is isomorphic, as a filtered Lie algebra, to the completion of its associated graded Lie algebra, $\widehat{\gr}(\fm)$, where both $\fm$ and $\widehat{\gr}(\fm)$ are endowed with the respective inverse limit filtrations.
 As we show in Proposition \ref{prop:qwformal}, the group $G$ is $1$-formal if and only if it is both graded-formal and filtered-formal.